 Where: 266 Herries Street (corner of Anzac Avenue, next to the big Lifeline)

 Twice as big as you think it is, Sungrown is Toowoomba's largest retailer of potted roses.
 Seriously – the varieties just keep going and going.
 Sungrown also has plenty of shade-friendly plants for your indoor jungle, as well as veggie and herb seedlings.
 There's on-site parking on the Clifford Street side entrance, but street parking is also pretty easy to find.

 Where: 17 Prescott Street (near Clark Rubber)

 The Springs Garden World

 One of the larger nurseries in town, The Springs also includes a diverse range of outdoor furniture, water features, pots and gardening supplies.
-With plenty of parking, as well as an on-site café, you could spend an entire morning here redesigning your garden (ask us how we know that...).
+With plenty of parking, as well as an on-site café that is perfect for a sunny al fresco lunch, you could spend an entire morning here redesigning your garden (ask us how we know that...).

-Where: 333 Spring Street (on the West Street end)
+Where: 333 Spring Street (the West Street end)